Why can't I connect to my Amazon EC2 Windows instance that was launched from a custom AMI?

-All EC2 instances launched from this new AMI will be able to decrypt password using a key pair.
+All EC2 instances launched from this new AMI decrypts the password using a key pair.

-Note: Shutting down with Sysprep standardizes your AMI by removing unique information such as instance security identifiers (SID), computer name, and drivers.
+Note: Shutting down with Sysprep standardizes your AMI by removing unique information, such as instance security identifiers (SID), computer name, and drivers.
 This allows you to launch multiple copies of your instances.
-For more information, see How can I use Sysprep to create and install custom reusable Windows AMIs?
+For more information, see How can I use Sysprep to create and install custom reusable Windows AMIs in Amazon EC2?